How to Spend a Magical 3 Days in Seville (2024)

 📌 Brief History: The Plaza de España is really the most famous and one of the most beautiful landmarks in all of Seville for both tourists and locals alike.
 Built in 1928 for the Ibero-American Exhibition (of 1929), this astounding semi-circular building has two high towers from which you can see much of Seville.

 📌 Cool Fact: Plaza de España has been in both Star Wars II and Lawrence of Arabia.
 It was also in the Netflix show, The Dictator.
-Look out for scenes filmed in the Plaza de España in the brand new Netflix series, Kaos.
+Look out for scenes filmed in the Plaza de España in the Netflix series, Kaos.

 What to Expect at Plaza de España